Josh Reddick: New York Mets

 On August 11, 2021, Reddick signed a minor league contract with the New York Mets.
 Reddick played in 11 games for the Triple-A Syracuse Mets, hitting .182 with 1 home run and 4 RBI's.
 On August 29, 2021, Reddick was released by the Mets.

 Acereros de Monclova

 On February 9, 2022, Reddick signed with the Acereros de Monclova of the Mexican League.
 He appeared in 28 games, batting .293/.407/.475 with 4 home runs and 13 RBIs.
 Reddick unexpectedly announced his retirement following a game against the Mariachis de Guadalajara on May 25, 2022.

 Perth Heat

-Despite Reddick's previous retirement announcement in May, he later signed for the Perth Heat in the Australian Baseball League in October, 2022.
+Despite Reddick's previous retirement announcement in May, he later signed for the Perth Heat in the Australian Baseball League in October 2022.

 Reddick announced his second retirement on March 18, 2023.

 Personal life

-Reddick and his wife Georgette married in 2019 and welcomed twin boys that same year.
+Reddick and his wife Georgette married in 2019 and welcomed twin boys that year.